1925 Florida Gators football team: Schedule

-Season summary
+Game summaries

 Week 1: Mercer

 In the opening contest at Fleming Field in Gainesville on October 3 against coach Stanley L. Robinson's Mercer Bears, Florida won 24–0.

 Horse Bishop scored in the first five minutes.
 Dick Brown added the extra point.
 In the third quarter, Brown added a field goal, and Cy Williams recovered a Mercer fumble in the endzone.
 Brown again converted the extra point.
 Cecil Beck ran across the final touchdown; Edgar C. Jones added the extra point.

-Week 2: Florida Southern and Hampden-Sydney
+Week 2: Southern College and Hampden-Sydney

-Week 2a: Florida Southern
+Week 2a: Southern College

-In the first game of a doubleheader in Gainesville on October 10, the Gators defeated the Florida Southern Moccasins 9–0, using mostly reserves.
+In the first game of a doubleheader in Gainesville on October 10, the Gators defeated Southern College 9–0, using mostly reserves.

 Tom Fuller made a field goal, the lone score of the first half.
 In the third period, Glen Whitaker intercepted a Southern pass and raced 20 yards for a touchdown.

 Week 2b: Hampden–Sydney

 Florida defeated Hampden–Sydney College 22–6 in the second game of the doubleheader.

 Edgar C. Jones scored first with a field goal.
 Lamar Sarra once scored after blocking a punt, gathering the ball, and running 10 yards to the endzone.
 Burnett added the extra point.
 Tiny Chaplin made the next touchdown; and the final touchdown was a 22-yard run by Jones.

 Hampden–Sydney's score came when Atkins picked up a Florida fumble and raced 40 yards for a touchdown.